openjournals/buffy/docs/custom_responder.md

 ### Process message
 The `process_message` method will be called if an event reaches Buffy and it matches the action and the regex in the _define_listening_ method.
+It accepts a single argument: the message that triggered the call.

 This method is the place of all the custom Ruby code needed to perform whatever is the responder does.
 To interact back with the reviews repository there are several methods available: